noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 The `--verbose` flag provides additional context about each finding, including:
 - The file containing the secret
-- The line number and surrounding code
+- The line number
 - The type of secret detected

 Note that Infiscal did not detect all of our secrets!
-We will come back to that.
+We will come back to that in the end.
 It did however catch one, which is better than none 🤠

 ## Setting Up Pre-commit Hooks